OPAE/intel-fpga-bbb/README.md

 # How To Contribute #

 Feel free to fork, contribute and share your code as-is in accordance with the BSD-3 license.
+We encourage submitting bug fixes to the repository via a pull request in line with our [contribution guidelines](https://github.com/OPAE/intel-fpga-bbb/blob/master/CONTRIBUTING.md).

 The Intel FPGA Basic Building Blocks (BBB) project uses a recommended (minimum) directory structure.
 All BBBs must start with a ```BBB_``` prefix.
 In your pull-requests, please use the following format: